todrules/blu-gulp-tasks/webpack/README.md

 ### webpackBuild([options])

-Returns a Promise that resolves when the build is finished.
+Returns a Promise that resolves when the build is finished if there are no errors, and rejects if there are build errors.
+Use the `failOnWarning` option to also reject when there are build warnings.

 #### Available options:
 - **watch** (boolean) Whether to watch for changes or not.
 Default: `false`.
 - **watchOptions** (Object) [Watch options](https://webpack.github.io/docs/node.js-api.html#compiler) for webpack.
 Default: `null`.
 - **config** (Object) [Configuration](https://webpack.github.io/docs/configuration.html) for webpack.
 Default: uses `webpack.config.js` from your project root.
+- **failOnWarning** (boolean) Whether to reject on warning or not.
+Default: `false`.
 - **statsOptions** (Object) [Stats options](https://webpack.github.io/docs/node.js-api.html#stats-tostring) for webpack.
 Default:
 ```
 {